Axolotat/awesome-frontend-watch/readme.md

 - [infoq.com](https://feed.infoq.com) - InfoQ is an online community news site focused on facilitating the spread of knowledge and innovation in professional software development through
 - [theneewsstack.io](https://thenewstack.io/feed) - The New Stack is a media platform for the people who build and manage software the world relies on.

-## Websites

-- [App.daily](https://app.daily.dev) - Daily dev is a professional network for developers to learn, collaborate, and grow together.
-- [dev.to](https://dev.to) - A constructive and inclusive social network for software developers.
-With you every step of your journey.

 ## Newsletters

 - [Daily dev link](https://dailydevlinks.com) - Discover the Latest Industry Trends, News & Resources.
 Carefully curated newsletter for developers, designers and makers.
 100% Free.
 - [theneewsstack.io](https://thenewstack.io/feed)

-## Account to follow
+## Social

+- [Mastodon instance - fosstodon.org](https://fosstodon.org/about) Fosstodon is an English speaking Mastodon instance that is open to anyone who is interested in technology; particularly free & open source software.
+- [Mastodon instance - front-end.social](https://front-end.social/about) Front-end web makers who value humans over technology & embrace diversity on an accessible web.
+We hope to stay small & grow slowly.
+More at https://about.front-end.social
+- [Mastodon instance - hachyderm.io](https://hachyderm.io/about) Hachyderm is a safe space, LGBTQIA+ and BLM, primarily comprised of tech industry professionals world wide.
-- [Mastodon list](./assets/mastodon-account-list.csv) - mastodon list to follow (feel free to add accounts with a contribution)
+- [Mastodon account list](./assets/mastodon-account-list.csv) - mastodon list to follow (feel free to add accounts with a contribution).
+This CSV conforms to the import format required by Mastodon.
-- [Twitter list](./assets/twitter-account-list.csv) - twitter list to follow (feel free to add accounts with a contribution)
+- [Twitter account list](./assets/twitter-account-list.csv) - twitter list to follow (feel free to add accounts with a contribution)
-- [Linkedin list](./assets/linkedin-account-list.csv) - linkedin list to follow (feel free to add accounts with a contribution)
+- [Linkedin account list](./assets/linkedin-account-list.csv) - linkedin list to follow (feel free to add accounts with a contribution)

+## Videos

+- [Fireship](https://www.youtube.com/@Fireship) - High-intensity ⚡ code tutorials and tech news to help you ship your app faster.
+New videos every week covering the topics every programmer should know.
+- [Web conferences](https://www.youtube.com/@WebConferencesAmsterdam) - We curate and organise deep-diving, single-track, content-focused web conferences and workshops in Amsterdam.
+Most sessions, about 45 minutes each, include a Q&A session with the speaker.
+We aim to cover techniques that can stand the test of time, and we tend to stay away from hypes.

+## Websites

+- [app.daily](https://app.daily.dev) - Daily dev is a professional network for developers to learn, collaborate, and grow together.
+- [dev.to](https://dev.to) - A constructive and inclusive social network for software developers.
+With you every step of your journey.
+- [frontendwatch.com](https://frontendwatch.com) - What Is The Most Popular Front-end Framework?
+React vs Angular vs Vue vs Ember.
+Watch The Facts And The Latest Trends.

 <!-- END CONTENT -->